status-im/status-go/_assets/compose/mailserver/README.md

 ### Should I set a secure mail-password?

 This password is only used to symmetrically secure history requests.
-It is not used to secure messages or authorize users in any way and any user can fetch messages via the JSON RPC.
+It is not used to secure messages or authorize users in any way.